Investment

 Traditional Fannie Mae/Freddie Mac loans for investment properties.

 Down payment: 15% on single-family, 25% on 2-4 units.
-Credit score: 680+ (720+ for best rates).
+Credit score: 680+ (720+ may improve pricing).
 Rates in 2026: 6.75-7.25%.
 Max properties: 10 financed total.

 Pros: Lowest rates of any investment option.
 Can use rental income to offset the payment (with 2-year history).